Copyright Music Organisation of Trinidad and Tobago

 The Copyright Music Organisation of Trinidad and Tobago (COTT) is a non-profit association representing people in the music industry of Trinidad and Tobago.
 COTT was incorporated in 1984 and began operating in 1985.
+A member of International Federation of the Phonographic Industry since 2019.

 Before COTT was established its current role was carried out by the United Kingdom's Performing Right Society.